BrobstonCreations/yet-another-smart-vent/README.md

 ## Future Features
 - Fix a small bug where ESPHome's Servo Position does not match up with the Servo's Potentiometer's position after physically moving the vent's louvers.
 - Test vents when furnace is heating.
-(I'm currently printing with [3DFuel Pro PLA+](https://www.3dfuel.com/collections/pro-pla/products/pro-pla-midnight-black-1-75mm) which should work just fine)
+(I'm currently printing with.
 - Integrate a lever to manually open/close vent louvers. (currently in development)
+- Create 4x14 vent variation.
 - Investigate power saving options for battery pack use.
 - Add functionality to open vent if the central vent control system goes offline.
 - Experiment with 12x12 vent.